 A new concept of enhancement of drug bioavailability/ bioefficacy based on clues from Ayurveda has been conceptualized at RRL Jammu.
-Based on this, the development of plant based bioavilability/bioefficacy enhancers are targeted for drugs, which are poorly bioavailable, given for longer period of time and are highly toxic and expensive.
+Based on this, the development of plant-based bioavailability/bioefficacy enhancers are targeted for drugs, which are poorly bioavailable, given for a longer period of time and are highly toxic and expensive.
 Based on systematic investigations on ‘Trikatu’ a reputed formulation (containing Piper spp and Zingiber officinale) prescribed for a number of ailments in Indian traditional medicine, piperine, a pure alkaloid molecule from Piper spp, having bioavailability/bioenhancing activity have been isolated.
 Piperine was studied in detail with anti-TB drugs.
 A reduced dose formulation (rifampicin + piperine) has gone through phased multicentric clinical trial up to Phase III.

-- ITRC has focused its R&D to understand the toxicogenic potential of chemicals like pesticides, heavy metals, and dyes and food colours.
+- ITRC has focused its R&D to understand the toxicogenic potential of chemicals like pesticides, heavy metals, and dyes and food colors.
 Adulteration of mustard oil by ‘argemone seed oil’, the principal causative agent for epidemic dropsy, was studied by using the indigenously developed kit for its detection.

 - A portable ‘Water analysis kit’ and a ‘Mobile water analysis laboratory’ for the analysis of water quality, and devices like ‘Amrit Kumbh’ and ‘Bact-O-kill’ for water purification have been developed, for increasing the access to safe drinking water.